 I am a rising Masters of Research (M.Res) English Literature candidate at the University of Glasgow and recent Honors Program graduate of the B.A.
 Studio Art program at Albertus Magnus College (2015).
 From 2015 through 2016, I served as an English, Writing, and Creative Enrichment Tutor for the Yocha Dehe Wintun Nation.
 I am based in West London and available for assignment or collaboration.

 At Glasgow University, I served as Writer and Photographer to the University’s student newspaper, The Glasgow Guardian, and as M.Res.
 English Literature class representative.
 During my undergraduate career, I served as a Writing Associate in the Albertus Magnus College Writing Center, and on the Editing and Selection Committee for the school’s annual literary magazine publication, Breakwater.

-My research interests lie at the crossroads of Victorian literature and photography with particular interest in immigrant roles in this context and the intersectional information and culture trade between Britain and young America during this period.
+My research interests lie at the crossroads of Victorian literature and photography, with particular interest in immigrant and women’s roles in this context, and relevant interactions between Britain and young America during the Reconstruction period.
 My artistic interests are best expressed through photoessays which parallel a wont to unify reader with explorations of visual narrative.
 In the coming year, I look forward to pursuing further professional and academic opportunity in the hope of contributing to the betterment of our world by promoting the unified value of writing, art, and literacy.

 I can be reached for professional enquiries via the contact form below.
-I am also contactable through my Academia.edu and LinkedIn Profiles, or — if you would like your newsfeed inundated with photos of my rescue manx cat’s bizarre antics — connect with me on Facebook @Caroline Corinne, or on Instagram @carolinecorinne
+I am also contactable through my Academia.edu and LinkedIn Profiles, or — if you would like your newsfeed inundated with my photos and rescue manx cat’s antics — connect with me on Facebook @Caroline Corinne, or on Instagram @carolinecorinne